Rip Current Statement issued for Delaware Beaches by NWS - NewsBreak

 Rip Current Statement issued for Delaware Beaches by NWS

-Effective: 2021-09-10 15:36:00 EDT Expires: 2021-09-11 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Lifeguards on duty are now limited.
-Entering the surf is discouraged.
+Effective: 2021-09-11 04:27:00 EDT Expires: 2021-09-11 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Entering the surf is discouraged.
 If caught in a rip current, relax and float.
 Don`t swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help.
-Target Area: Delaware Beaches HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH SATURDAY EVENING * WHAT...Dangerous rip currents. * WHERE...The New Jersey and Delaware Atlantic beaches. * WHEN...Through Saturday evening. * IMPACTS...Life-threatening rip currents are likely for all people entering the surf zone.
+Target Area: Delaware Beaches HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH THIS EVENING * WHAT...Dangerous rip currents. * WHERE...The New Jersey and Delaware Atlantic beaches. * WHEN...Through Saturday evening. * IMPACTS...Life-threatening rip currents are likely for all people entering the surf zone.
 Rip currents can sweep even the best swimmers away from shore into deeper water.alerts.weather.gov

 Comments / 0